animal-tree/Writing-stuff/Stuff15-Ongoing.md

 For example, one thing leads to the next.
 This causality is self-deducing in this proof, if the proof is successful.
 What about in reality, where the origin is a mystery?
 That cyclicality can be explained analogously: that its own self deduces itself.
 By physics that are self-referential, self-observing. $\Omega$ and $\alpha$.

+**Prestigious officer of physics:** But wouldn't you need a higher-level universe to attribute the meta-reality to?

+**Me:** That would be turtles all the way down.
+No.

+**Prestigious officer of physics:** Then how?

+**Me:** The same way I prove myself.
+By existing.
+"I am observing, therefore I am."

+**Prestigious officer of physics:** Your existence is predated on a larger universe, a lower-level turtle.
+I exist because I exist is a mystery, not an answer.
+I suppose it could be that the default assumptions of non-existence are a bad null hypothesis.

+**Me:** Yes, there are two equally general null hypothes besides that one: That the universe is everything and the universe is anything.

+Then rather than rising out of nothing, it arose from the combination of the three.
+Omega representing anything.
+Qualia representing everything. $\emptyset$ representing nothing.

+**Prestigious officer of physics:** This is very philosophical.

+**Me:** Let's make it concrete!

 ---

 **Limits of evidence**